-Today, the SPRC connects the sleep and performance-related research programs of more than a dozen core faculty, nearly as many affiliated faculty, and countless staff and students across seven of WSU’s colleges.
+Today, the SPRC connects the sleep and performance-related research programs of more than twenty core faculty, a handful of affiliated faculty, and countless staff and students across seven of WSU’s colleges.

-There is mounting evidence that sleep is essential for performance, safety, health, and well-being.
-Yet, in today’s 24/7 society, there is a need for people to be awake and at work at all hours of the day.
-Extended work hours and night and shift work compete with the biological need to sleep and with daily rhythms driven by the biological clock.
-SPRC faculty work to answer critical questions about the effects of reduced and displaced sleep on cognitive performance and health.
+There is overwhelming evidence that sleep is essential for performance, safety, health, and well-being.
+Yet, in today’s 24/7 society, there is a need for people to be awake and at work across all hours of the day.
+Extended work hours and night and shift work compete with the biological need to sleep and with daily rhythms driven by biological clocks.
+SPRC faculty conduct research to answer critical questions about the effects of reduced and displaced sleep on performance and health.

 Collaborating across a wide range of disciplines, the SPRC faculty are at the forefront of research to unravel the mystery of sleep.